NFDI4BIOIMAGE/training/_sources/authors/robert_haase.md

 This repository contains training resources for Students at Uni Leipzig who want to dive into bio-image data science with Python.

-Tags: Research Data Management, Artificial Intelligence, Bioimage Analysis, Python
+Tags: Research Data Management, Artificial Intelligence, Bioimage Analysis, Python, Include In Dalia

 Content type: Notebook